BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 These items can be :
 1. `BiaFormLayoutConfigRow<TDto>` : a row that will contains a set of `BiaFormLayoutConfigColumns<TDto>` which represents each a field of one of your feature's property
 2. `BiaFormLayoutConfigGroup<TDto>` : a group of `BiaFormLayoutConfigRow<TDto>` under a title

+When declaring a `BiaFormLayoutConfigColumns<TDto>`, you can set a column size according to the principle of columns contained into a grid.
+This column size must be set **between 1 and 12 to be valid**.
+The column without specified column size are managed by the `BiaFormLayoutConfigRow<TDto>` that calculate the ideal column size depending both on the remaining column size and the columns count into the row.

 **NOTE :** all the fields used into the `BiaFormLayoutConfig` must have been declared into the `BiaFieldsConfig` of your CRUD feature.